Group-6-Mobile-App-Dev/MyGroceryFinder/README.md

-# MyGroceryFinder
+# FreeToPlayFinder
-A group grocery shopping app built with Kotlin using RecyclerView and an external API
+A free-to-play game finderapp built with Kotlin using RecyclerView and an external API